 While some cash is a necessity, it’s often safer to use a credit card or travel card instead (at least where cards are accepted).

-Unlike cash, if your card gets lost or stolen, you can cancel it almost immediately.
+Unlike cash, if your card gets lost or stolen, you can block it immediately in the NAB Mobile Banking app, NAB Internet Banking, or by calling us.
 It becomes useless to the thief.
 And you haven't lost your money.

 If you’ve got more than one card, don’t carry them together.
 If your hotel room has a safe, leave one locked away while keeping the other in hand.
 If your cards are kept together, you’ll lose them together.